PurnenduSamanta/PurnenduSamanta/README.md

 - 👯 I’m looking to collaborate on Flutter Project
 - 🤔 I’m looking for help with  Flutter
 - 💬 Ask me about C,C++,java,Android
-- 📫 How to reach me: joysamanta123@gmail.com,www.linkedin.com/in/purnendu9614
+- 📫 How to reach me: joysamanta123@gmail.com, https://www.linkedin.com/in/purnendu9614/
-- 😄 Pronouns: joke
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: cup<3
+- ⚡ Fun fact: I 💖 🎶